llm-workflow-engine/llm-workflow-engine/README.md

 ### Backend

-The wrapper works with several different backends to connect to the OpenAI chat models, and installation is different for each backend.
+LWE works with several different backends to connect to the OpenAI chat models, and installation is different for each backend.

 #### API (REST-based): **DEFAULT**